istywhyerlina/aiirflow-1/README.md

 - Load: Extract data from minio object storage and upsert into a staging database (postgreSQL)
 - Transform: Transforming data from staging data to datawarehouse, using SQL syntax.

+  Data Pipeline is orchestrated with Airflow, using PythonOperator for Extract and Load taskgroup, and PosgresOperator for Transform taskgroup.
+Extract task group can be executed parallel while Load and Transform traskgroup excecuted sequentially (please check DAG picture in RUN DAG section)

 ## How to use this project?
 1. Preparations